LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 ## Goals of This Lesson

 - Create a DB Structure for Property Facilities
-- Build a list of most popular facilities - two ways
+- Build a list of the most popular facilities - two ways
 - Restructure search results to include facilities
 - Property filter by facility